San Diego Prenuptial/Postnuptial Agreements Attorney

 Again, a postnup helps to limit the number of financial matters and issues that might be contested during a divorce.

 If you’re considering a prenuptial or postnuptial agreement, it is strongly recommended that you enlist the services of a qualified attorney.
-At the Sachdev Legal Group, APC, our San Diego family law attorneys will work to ensure that:
+At the San Diego Divorce Lawyers, APC, our San Diego family law attorneys will work to ensure that:

 When you contact our San Diego County law firm for help, you’ll benefit from a team of attorneys with extensive experience and a successful track record.
 Our clients trust us with the most sensitive legal and personal issues because they know that we work tirelessly to get them the results they need and deserve.

 That’s why you can rest assured that we’ll do everything we can to protect your interests when you call us for help with your prenuptial or postnuptial agreement.
-Your first consultation is free, so there’s no risk in contact us to learn a little bit more about the benefits of drafting a prenup and how our legal team can help.
 Call to get started today.

 In California, all prenuptial and postnuptial agreements must adhere to the requirements set forth in Family Law Code Section 1600, or the Uniform Premarital Agreement Act.
 Under the law, there are two major issues that cannot be addressed in a prenup or postnup.